Understanding Alpha in Crypto: A Beginner’s Guide

 What Does Alpha Mean in Crypto?

-Moreover, tracking alpha allows traders to refine their strategies over time, identifying what works and what might need adjustment.
-This ongoing analysis ultimately enhances their potential for achieving higher returns and minimizing risks in the volatile cryptocurrency landscape.
+Tracking alpha also allows traders to refine strategies over time, identify what works, and adjust what does not.
+This ongoing analysis helps increase potential returns while minimising risk in a volatile crypto market.

 Understanding Alpha in Cryptocurrency